sd17fall/softdes.web/_assignments/final-project.md

 From now until the end of the semester you will be working with a team of students on a group software project.
-The project will culminate during the Final Event period for this class, with an EXPO style demo / poster session.
+The project will culminate during the Final Event period for this class, with an EXPO style demo / video / poster session.

 ## Project Topic